-yaristurbo Posted June 13, 2010 Share Posted June 13, 2010 refit the temp sensor that matching your wiring, it will run shitty as that controls the auto choke which will make it add more fuel or take away as the engine gets hot, once that is done re check, depenmding on what type of sensor it is, you will need a multimeter set to ohms for measuring resistance. with the sensor unplugged use the multi meter on the connections and as the car gets warm the resistance should change as the temp gets warm. it should drop if im think of the right sensor. if the sensors working if it does check the wiring from the sensor for breaks or corrosion Quote Link to post Share on other sites
+yaristurbo Posted June 13, 2010 Posted June 13, 2010 refit the temp sensor that matching your wiring, it will run shitty as that controls the auto choke which will make it add more fuel or take away as the engine gets hot, once that is done re check, depenmding on what type of sensor it is, you will need a multimeter set to ohms for measuring resistance. with the sensor unplugged use the multi meter on the connections and as the car gets warm the resistance should change as the temp gets warm. it should drop if im think of the right sensor. if the sensors working if it does check the wiring from the sensor for breaks or corrosion Quote

-ste91 Posted June 13, 2010 Author Share Posted June 13, 2010 (edited) Nevermind, swapped the thermostat housing over with all the original sensors, now it's perfect, goes up to running temperature, stays there, and the fan works too.
-Edited April 15, 2020 by ste91 Quote Link to post Share on other sites
+ste91 Posted June 13, 2010 Author Posted June 13, 2010 (edited) Nevermind, swapped the thermostat housing over with all the original sensors, now it's perfect, goes up to running temperature, stays there, and the fan works too.
+Edited April 15, 2020 by ste91 Quote

 Recommended Posts